 Now that you know the basics, these are the benefits of being properly hydrated during your workout.

-Better Focus.
-Lack of hydration can be linked to everyday fatigue, an occasional inability to focus, and can increase the likelihood of common brain fog.
+Focus.
+Lack of hydration can be linked to everyday fatigue and the occasional inability to focus.

-Better Endurance.
-Not only have studies proven that hydration is a key player in an athlete’s endurance, but they also have found that electrolytes, like those in Hydration, are essential to optimal fitness endurance.
+Endurance.
+Hydration is a key player in an athlete’s endurance, but it's also been found that electrolytes, like those in Hydration, are essential to optimal fitness endurance.

-Better Overall Performance.
-Hydration promotes better performance by keeping your blood pumping, maximizing the benefits of sweat, regulating your heartbeat, and promoting the rate of muscle glycogen use for effective energy disbursement.
+Overall Performance.
+Hydration promotes performance by keeping your blood pumping, maximizing the benefits of sweat, maintaining a healthy heartbeat, and promoting the rate of muscle glycogen use for energy disbursement.

 The Essential Elements